Kometa-Team/Kometa/docs/kometa/guides/scheduling.md

     Change `/path/to/kometa` to reflect where you've installed Kometa.

-    Keep Kometa running constantly, let it wait to do its thing at 3AM:
+    Keep Kometa running constantly, let it wait to do its thing at 5 AM:

        ```
        <?xml version="1.0" encoding="UTF-8"?>